-- Distinguish between the formal organisation and informal organisation by contrasting relevant elements of each of them - Explain the relationship between organisational goals, objectives, and policy - Explain the contribution organisational goals or objectives or policy to the effective management of a work organisation - Use Systems Theory to explain relevant aspects of the internal and external environment of an organisation - Identify two different stakeholders of an organisation and explain the role of each stakeholder in the organisation - Justify a suitable strategy of control in a particular situation in an organisation available marks for the questions will have satisfied the Evidence Requirements.
+Distinguish between the formal organisation and informal organisation by contrasting relevant elements of each of them

+• clearly illustrate the relationship between organisational goals, objectives, and policy and justify their contribution to the effective management of a given organization propose a strategy of control in a given organisation and justify its suitability

+• explain the nature of Open Systems Theory and apply it to a given organisation

+• outline the different stakeholders of an organisation and explain the influence and interest of each stakeholder in a given organization

 Evidence for this Outcome should be generated under controlled conditions.
 Candidates should respond to questions set in accordance with the sample.
-Candidates who achieve a score of 50% or more of the
+Candidates who achieve a score of 50% or more of the available marks for the questions will have satisfied the Evidence Requirements.